 The Pro Action Replay (PAR) code 7EE180BA will turn the Boy into the witch, Elinee.
 Slide left or right to activate an unused sprite of Elinee without her hood.
 There is an additional sprite without her hood and with her mouth open.
 This can be seen by bringing her to an area with enemies, but may freeze the game.

 After she is reformed, the hooded witch's sprite is simply replaced with an elderly female villager sprite instead of using these, presumably so she can randomly walk around the room after the conversation and during the ending.
 If there was another location where the sprites could be used, it's long gone from the final game, barring something obscure like Elinee being initially unhooded when encountered outside the boss room or something.

 Elinee also doesn't have sprites for moving upwards, so when she walks north after initially talking to her, she will do the hand-waving animation instead.

 Truffle Walking Frames

 All walking frames of Truffle are unused.
 It is interesting to note that his sprites are obtained by adding a crown and moustache to the regular mushrooms sprites.

-The PAR code 7EE180EE turns the Boy into a Snowman.
+The Pro Action Replay (PAR) code 7EE180EE turns the Boy into a Snowman.
 Holding up or down reveals an unused sprite of the Snowman crumbling apart.
 In the first game you could destroy snowmen after turning enemies into them with the Ice spell.
 How this would have exactly worked in the sequel is unknown, unless it was simply a damaged animation, which would make the status much like Balloon or the Flame status effect.
 As it is, both enemy and ally snowmen cannot be hurt until the status effect wears off on its own.

 Laughing Boy and Girl